 Currently the US special correspondent for BBC Studios, Kay hosts TV documentaries, presents her own podcast series, and writes a weekly news column for BBC News.
 Her first TV documentary, Trump: The Comeback?, takes a closer look at the fate of American democracy and provides insight on what may come in the 2024 presidential election.
 Kay is also a regular contributor on MSNBC’s Morning Joe as well as serving as a guest-host for the program on occasion.

 Kay also writes on the art and science of self-assurance in women and girls.
-Helping women turn thoughts into action and master a more confident mindset is one of her passions, which drove her to co-author, with Claire Shipman, four New York Times’ bestselling books: Womenomics, The Confidence Code, The Confidence Code for Girls, and Living the Confidence Code.
-Their first two bestsellers focus on women, success, and work, inspiring women to take control, dream big, and discover a different way of weaving work into their lives.
-Their follow-up books inspire women to understand that confidence — the lynchpin of success — is a choice.
+Helping women turn thoughts into action and master a more confident mindset is one of her passions, which drove her to co-author, with Claire Shipman, five New York Times’ bestselling books: Womenomics, The Confidence Code, The Confidence Code for Girls, Living the Confidence Code, and The Power Code: More Joy.
+Less Ego.
+Maximize Impact for Women (and Everyone).

 Following this, Kay co-authored three more New York Times bestselling books with Claire Shipman and JillEllyn Riley: The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self; the follow-up, The Confidence Code for Girls Journal: A Guide to Embracing Your Amazingly Imperfect, Totally Powerful Self; and her most recent, Living the Confidence Code: Real Girls, Real Stories, Real Confidence.
 These empowering, entertaining guides gives girls the essential yet elusive code to becoming bold, brave, and fearless.